-Research shows many women with PCOS are vitamin D deficient.
+Research shows many people with PCOS are vitamin D deficient.

-Healthy vitamin D levels in women with PCOS can be protective against lots of PCOS-related health problems.
+Healthy vitamin D levels in people with PCOS can be protective against lots of PCOS-related health problems.
 Here are some ways in which Vitamin D may help your PCOS:

-- Insulin resistance is super common in women with PCOS.
-Numerous studies found that among women with PCOS, lower vitamin D levels are linked to increased insulin resistance.
+- Insulin resistance is super common in people with PCOS.
+Numerous studies found that among people with PCOS, lower vitamin D levels are linked to increased insulin resistance.

 - Numerous studies suggest vitamin D may reduce inflammation, a common effect of PCOS.